sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture/life-of-a-repository.md

 ## Services

 `repo-updater` is responsible for communicating with Code Host APIs and co-ordinating the state we synchronise from them.
 It is a singleton service.
-It is responsible for maintaining the `repos` table which other services read.
+It is responsible for maintaining the `repo` table which other services read.
 It is also responsible for scheduling clones/fetches on `gitserver`.
 It is also responsible for anything which communicates with a Code Host API.
-So our campaigns syncer also lives in `repo-updater`.
+So our campaigns and background permissions syncers also live in `repo-updater`.

 `gitserver` is a scaleable stateful service which clones git repositories and can run git commands against them.
 All data maintained on this service is from cloning an upstream repository.
 We shard the set of repositories across the gitserver replicas.
 The main RPC gitserver supports is `exec` which returns the output of the specified git command.